-Spring is the peak of strawberry season and it's the best time to make this old fashioned Strawberry Preserves recipe!
-This low-sugar jam combines strawberries and figs and it's heavenly!
+Spring is the peak of strawberry season, and it's the best time to make this old fashioned Strawberry Preserves recipe!
+This low-sugar jam combines strawberries and figs. It's heavenly!

 Love this jam?
 Then you'll definitely want to try Strawberry Rhubarb Jam next!
 It's sweet and tart and just so good!

 This strawberry preserves recipe is the MOST requested jam on the blog, it's everyone's favorite!
 The combination of strawberries and figs is exquisite, the jams is sweet and delicious.

 It's a great recipe to try.
 If this is your first time canning or you've never made preserves.
 The canning process is not that hard.
 It uses simple ingredients This jam is absolutely delicious!

 Whether you gather your berries at the u-pick farm, grocery store or farmers market the best way to enjoy them all year long is by making a batch of strawberry preserves.

 - fresh strawberries - fresh strawberries are best!
 When making jam, fresh fruits are best when used at their height of ripeness and flavor.

 - figs - dried figs are called for in this recipe.